 My name is JoAnna and I’m a recovering natural hair product junkie.
 Seriously, is it me, or does a new natural hair product come out once a month?
 Since ending the group natural hair blog, I fell off of what’s what in the natural hair community and there have been a lot more product releases.
 Being at home and not being able to travel has given me so much more time to rediscover things I’ve loved like natural hair and beauty.
 I’ve even gone back to following a consistent hair regimen.
-The not so good side of having this extra time and money is reliving my natural hair product junkie days and buying products which caused my product junkie stash to grow.
+The not so good side of having this extra time and money is reliving my natural hair product junkie days and buying products that caused my product junkie stash to grow.
 It’s easy to get caught up with the new product craze so here are some ways you can be a product junkie on a budget.

 Natural Hair Subscription Boxes

 Get more for your money with a natural hair subscription box.
 Natural hair subscription boxes contain 4-5 full and sample-sized products every month for $20/month.
 The most popular are Curl Box and Curlkit.
 If you don’t want to receive products every month, you can also purchase past and present month boxes.

 Buy Sample and Travel Kits